 The browser reloads our app.
 We select the hero Magneta and the selection is clearly identified by the background color.

 We select a different hero and the tell-tale color switches to that hero.

 Here's the complete

 - Our Tour of Heroes now displays a list of selectable heroes

 - We added the ability to select a hero and show the hero’s details

 - We learned how to use the built-in directives

 ngForin a component’s template

 Our Tour of Heroes has grown, but it’s far from complete.
 We can't put the entire app into a single component.
-We need to break it up into sub-components and teach them to work together as we learn in the next chapter.
+We need to break it up into sub-components and teach them to work together as we learn in the next page.